Game-Day Express back on for Titans games

 Tickets must be acquired in advance at musiccitystar.org or ticketsnashville.com.
 Tickets are not available for purchase on the train on game days.
 Weekday Music City Star tickets and passes are not valid on the Game-Day Express train.

-For noon games, the Music City Star will depart from the Lebanon Station at 10 a.m.; depart from the Martha Station at 10:07 a.m.; depart from the Hamilton Springs Station at 10:15 a.m.; depart from the Mt.
+For noon games, the Music City Star will depart from the Lebanon Station at 10 a.m.; depart from the Hamilton Springs Station at 10:07 a.m.; depart from the Martha Station at 10:15 a.m.; depart from the Mt.
 Juliet Station at 10:25 a.m.; depart from the Hermitage Station at 10:35 a.m.; depart from the Donelson Station at 10:45 a.m.; and arrive at Riverfront Station at 11 a.m.

 The return train to Lebanon will leave Riverfront Station 45 minutes after the game.